 “Creating this center for MPS has been a dream of mine for the last 10-15 years,” Muenzer said.
 “This gift from the Bryson Family will allow us to expand our care and treatment of children with MPS and offer the specialized care needed for this ultra-rare group of diseases.
 We have the expertise here to give the best care, enroll additional clinical trials, and build on the legacy of MPS research at UNC.
 And our hope is that this center will serve as a model for other rare disease centers around the world.”

-“Dr. Muenzer is a leader in the field of rare pediatric conditions and an incredibly dedicated doctor and advocate for families in need,” said Wesley Burks, MD, CEO of UNC Health and dean of the UNC School of Medicine.
+“Dr. Muenzer is a leader in the field of rare pediatric conditions and an incredibly dedicated doctor and advocate for families in need,” said Wesley Burks, MD, CEO of UNC Health and dean, UNC School of Medicine.
 “We are sincerely grateful to Vaughn and Nancy for their ongoing commitment to this important work.
 Their generosity will allow Dr. Muenzer and his colleagues to expand their efforts, resulting in more advanced treatments for patients living with MPS.”

 MPS are a group of ultra-rare genetic disorders.
 Individuals with MPS are missing a specific enzyme involved in the breakdown/recycling of glycosaminoglycans, which are long chains of sugar carbohydrates found within cells that help build bone, cartilage, tendons, corneas, skin and connective tissue.
 If these glycosaminoglycans are not broken down then they collect in cells, blood and connective tissues.
 The result is permanent, progressive cellular damage that affects appearance, physical abilities, organs, and cognitive abilities and leads to a shortened life span.